-- a.
-At 6 pm on Fridays, the VA resident physician contacts the UWHC night float resident physician and a "hand-off communication" is performed face-to-face if possible.
+- 3. VA - a.
+At 5:00 pm on Fridays, the VA resident physician contacts the UWHC night float resident physician and a "hand-off communication" is performed face-to-face if possible.
 If face-to-face communication is not possible (e.g. the on-call resident physician is scrubbed in surgery), then the "hand-off communication" is performed over the phone. - b.
-At 6 pm Saturday, 6 am Sunday, and 6pm Sunday, the outgoing UWHC post-call resident physician contacts the incoming UWHC on-call/night float resident physician and a "hand-off communication" is performed face-to-face if possible.
+At 6:00 pm Saturday, 6:00 am Sunday, and 6:00 pm Sunday, the outgoing UWHC post-call resident physician contacts the incoming UWHC on-call/night float resident physician and a "hand-off communication" is performed face-to-face if possible.
 If face-to-face communication is not possible (e.g. the on-call resident physician is scrubbed in surgery), then the "hand-off communication" is performed over the phone.
-Additionally, prior to leaving at 6am, the outgoing post-call resident physician updates the "Patient List". - c.
-At 6 am on Mondays the UWHC post-call resident physician contacts the VA resident physician and a "hand-off communication" is performed face-to-face if possible.
-If face-to-face communication is not possible, then the "hand-off communication" is performed over the phone.
+Additionally, prior to leaving at 6:00 am, the outgoing post-call resident physician updates the "Patient List". - c.
+At 6:00 am on Mondays the UWHC post-call resident physician contacts the VA resident physician and a "hand-off communication" is performed face-to-face if possible.
+If face-to-face communication is not possible, then the "hand-off communication" is performed over the phone. - 4.
+Meriter/EMH - a.
+At 5:00 pm on Fridays, the Meriter/EMH resident physician contacts the on-call resident physician and a "hand-off communication" is performed face-to-face if possible.

-4. Meriter/TAC

-- a.
-At 5pm on Fridays, the Meriter/TAC resident physician contacts the on-call resident physician and a "hand-off communication" is performed face-to-face if possible.
 If face-to-face communication is not possible (e.g. the on-call resident physician is scrubbed in surgery), then the "hand-off communication" is performed over the phone. - b.
-At 7am on Mondays, the weekend post-call resident physician contacts the Meriter/TAC resident physician and a "hand-off communication" is performed face-to-face if possible.
+At 7:00 am on Mondays, the weekend post-call resident physician contacts the Meriter/EMH resident physician and a "hand-off communication" is performed face-to-face if possible.
 If face-to-face communication is not possible, then the "hand-off communication" is performed over the phone.